 The door opens silently on an elder man Granny immediately recognizes as a butler.

 ‘I’m Tara Grey and this is my grandchild, Taïga.
-Mrs. Di Grisogno is my daughter.’
+We are here to see Mrs. Di Grisogno.’

-Taïga smiles up at him, ‘Is my mom in?’
+She smiles up at him.
+‘Is my mom in?’

-‘She is.
-Why don’t you go ahead.’
-He stands aside, gesturing to the open doorway on the right wall, leading to an old stone pergola.
-Taïga scurries away, eager to see her mom – and her little brother.
+The Butler smiles back.
+‘She is in the Atrium.’
+He nods to the open doorway on his right leading to an old stone pergola.
+Before he has the time to stop her, she scurries past him, eager to see her mom – and her little brother.

 The girl starts walking away, and Taïga hastily retreats into the shadows, bumping into her grandmother.